material-motion/material-motion/GLOSSARY.md

 Functional, syntactic sugar for the creation and configuration of plans.

-## frame

-One iteration of the animation loop.
-Frames should be redrawn at least 60 times per second to ensure an application is [jank-free](http://jankfree.org).

-Synonyms:

-- tick
-- step
-- cycle

 ## intention

 An Intention is an object representing **what you want something to do**.